christianflorea/swim-meet-analysis/README.md

 # Python Web Scrapper for Swimming Results

 ## Descriptiopn
-I developed this web scrapper with the goal to get insights on swim meet points spread.
-For those not familir with swimming, championship swim mmets generally award points for each event, in decreseaing order from 1st to whatever place is determined to be last points scoring place.
+I developed this web scrapper with the goal to get insights on swim meet point results.
+For those not familiar with swimming, championship swim meets generally award points for each event, in decreasing order from 1st to whatever place is determined to be the last points scoring place.
 All of the online results currently avaiable only show the overall points scored for the whole meet.
-I wanted to be able to dive deeper into the data and give representation of points per swim stroke, or even by individual event.
+I wanted to be able to dive deeper into the data and give a representation of points per swim stroke, or even by individual event.

-My first tought was to fine an API from which I can fetch the results from.
+My first thought was to find an API from which I can fetch the results.
-However, there were no open source APIs avaiable, so I decided to use swimrankings.net to get the results.
-By providing the meetID for the meet on swim rankings, I was able to srape the site to get the results for every event in the meet using Beautifulsoup.
-I organized these results in json format and cached them so they would not have to be fetched agian.
+However, there were no open source APIs available, so I decided to use swimrankings.net to get the results.
+By providing the meetID for the meet on swim rankings, I was able to scrape the site to get the results for every event in the meet using Beautifulsoup.
+I organized these results in json format and cached them so they would not have to be fetched again.
 I then used Matplotlib to plot the results in the following ways:
 - Overall points for the whole meet.
 - Points by stroke.
 - Points by event.

-Some future improvments I would like to make would be to allow for easier selection of meets and teams.
-Currently the user must know the meet id and the exact team names if they are looking to filter teams.
-In addition to this, I would like to imporve my matplotlib skills and make displays that show even more valuable information.
+Some future improvements I would like to make, would be to allow for easier selection of meets and teams.
+Currently, the user must know the meet id and the exact team names if they are looking to filter teams.
+In addition to this, I would like to improve my matplotlib skills and make displays that show even more valuable information like athelete progress and other points breakdowns.
 Finally, I would like to add a UI to the project to make it easier to use and get the required data.

 ## Usage